1aman1/BASH/README.md

 # BASH

-Reflecting the shell scripts that have been developed over time basis of requirement
+Putting the shell scripts developed over time on basis of requirement.